microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 ### Specify programming languages with the AppliesTo Attribute

-The [AppliesTo](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-AppliesToAttribute) attribute indicates the programming language scenarios in which the extension should activate.
-It is written as `[AppliesTo(DocumentType = "CSharp")]`, where DocumentType is a well known name of a language built into Visual Studio, or custom defined in a Visual Studio extension.
+The [AppliesTo](./../../api/Microsoft.VisualStudio.Extensibility.Contracts.md##P-Microsoft-VisualStudio-Extensibility-Editor-TextViewExtensionConfiguration-AppliesTo) configuration indicates the programming language scenarios in which the extension should activate.
+It is written as `AppliesTo = new[] { DocumentFilter.FromDocumentType("CSharp") }`, where the document type is a well known name of a language built into Visual Studio, or custom defined in a Visual Studio extension.

 Some well-known document types are shown in the following table: